-d) From time to time consideration will be given to making additional payments, as approved by the Director of Human Resources, to Chief Officers who undertake additional and/or higher level responsibilities for example when covering the duties of a vacant Chief Officer post.
-Such payments are subject to periodic review.
+d) From time to time consideration will be given to making additional payments, as approved by the Director of Human Resources, to senior staff who undertake additional and/or higher level responsibilities for example when covering the duties of a vacant Chief Officer post.
+Such payments are temporary and subject to periodic review.